Ethics In Practice – The Challenge for Accountants

 When individual priorities are known, we then look at the firm’s culture and mission.
 What it is trying to achieve?
 Now it’s a case of matching individual roles with those goals and asking the question: ‘How does the firm’s mission fulfil my priorities?’
 At the end of this process, you have clear alignment between individual priorities and the culture and mission of the practice.

-Ethical behaviour is embedded in an organisation when people are developed in accordance with their own values, and then, when the dilemma arises, it is discussed and dissected in the light of those values.
+Ethics and Ethical behaviour is embedded in an organisation when people are developed in accordance with their own values, and then, when the dilemma arises, it is discussed and dissected in the light of those values.
 You can discuss hypothetical situations until the crack of doom, but you never know how anyone will act until you face that moral question in real life.

 Ultimately then, values are not an empty promise on a website, they emerge as a natural by-product of making sure that you have the right people in the right roles.
 Establishing each person’s unique set of internal priorities is a central part of making sure that individual values line up with the company’s culture and mission.